TASelwyn/C-Engineering-Bot/README.md

 ## Building the bot for production

 To get a distributable package you run `gradlew distZip`.
 The created zip is located at `build/distributions/cengbot-0.0.4-DEV.zip` and contains all necessary things to run the bot, except the token.
-The token goes in `data/config.json`, which get's generated on first launch.
+The token goes in `data/config.json`, a file that is generated on first launch.
 Take a look at the [build.gradle.kts](https://github.com/TASelwyn/C-Engineering-Bot/blob/master/build.gradle.kts) file for additional build parameters.

 ## Running the bot for production